Inflammatory linear verrucous epidermal nevus

-Inflammatory Linear Verrucous Epidermal Nevus is a rare disease of the skin that presents as multiple, discrete, red papules that tend to coalesce into linear plaques that follow the Lines of Blaschko.
-The plaques can be slightly warty (psoriaform) or scaly (eczema-like).
-ILVEN is caused by somatic mutations that result in genetic mosaicism.
+Inflammatory Linear Verrucous Epidermal Nevus (ILVEN) is an uncommon skin (cutaneous) disorder characterized by itchy (pruritic), red (erythematous) and raised (hyperkeratotic) plaques that follow the lines of skin cell development (Blaschko lines).
+The rash typically presents in infancy or early childhood, with a female predominance and most frequently affects the lower limbs.
+ILVEN is caused by somatic mutations during the embryonic stage that results in visible genetic mosaicism.
 There is no cure, but different medical treatments can alleviate the symptoms.

-Classification
+The plaques can vary significantly, but tend to be slightly warty (psoriaform) or scaly (eczema-like).

+Mosaicism

+Initially, ILVEN was regarded as a distinct disease, which was diagnosed by the "warty" appearance (psoriaform epidermal hyperplasia with orthokeratosis and parakeratosis), and the number of lymphocytes invading the tissue (perivascular lymphocytic infiltrate), as well as the tendency of these plaques to roughly follow lines on the skin.

+However, it is now recognized that the disease arises from a collection of different molecular mechanisms, but look similarly with overlapping clinical features.

+Appearance

-ILVEN is a condition that normally only affects one side of the body (unilateral).
-Usually the left side of patients is affected.
+ILVEN typically affects one side of the body (unilateral) which is usually the left side of patients is affected.
 The condition is persistent and forms along characteristic lines.
 It usually appears on an extremity in infancy or childhood.
 Altman and Mehregan described six characteristic features of ILVEN: (1) early age of onset, (2) predominance in females (4:1 female-male ratio), (3) frequent involvement of the left leg, (4) pruritus, or "itchiness" (5) marked refractoriness to therapy, and (6) a distinctive psoriasiform and inflammatory histologic appearance.

 Genetics

+ILVEN is increasingly understood as a mosaic inflammatory disorder caused by post-zygotic (somatic) mutations in keratinocyte-related genes.

+Recent genomic reports have implicated mutations in genes including GJA1 (connexin 43) and CARD14 among others; however, the genetic landscape is heterogeneous and research is evolving.

+The molecular findings help explain phenotypic overlap with other inflammatory disorders.

-Most cases are sporadic, but a familial case, with the condition occurring in a mother and her daughter, has been described.
+Most cases are sporadic, but a familial cases do exis, with the condition occurring in a mother and her daughter.
+Another case was described in a father and son.

 It also has been proposed that activation of an autosomal dominant lethal mutation that survives by mosaicism may be the cause of the lesions.
 The mutated cells may survive in the due to proximity of normal cells.
 Another theory is that retrotransposable elements may be the cause of all skin conditions along the Lines of Blashko.
 Some dogs have a coat variation based upon a similar mechanism.

-The classification of the disease has much to do with the appearance and location of the lesions (phenotype characteristics).
-As this is a rare condition, it is possible that more than one genotype could cause a similar phenotype.
-Different genes have been implicated, but the number of patients studied in each case is very low.

-There is some evidence that interleukins 1 and 6, tumor necrosis factor α, and intercellular adhesion molecule-1 are upregulated in ILVEN, similar to psoriasis.